garygriswold/Bible.js/Docs/AppTestPlan.md

 App Startup
 -----------

-	1. Do a fresh install of the App.
-It should load the default version for the language
+	1. First install the production version on the device.
-	2. Restart the App, it should now remember the version from the Settings DB.
+	2. Download or install a few versions.
+	3. Change version to something other than default version.
+	4. Install the App over the wire with a higher version number.
+	5. It should start with the prior selected version, not the default version.
-	3. Verify in log that Settings database is created with Settings, Installed, History and Questions
+	6. Verify in log that Settings database is created with Settings, Installed, History and Questions
-	4. Verify in log that each version installed in www was removed from databases
+	7. Verify in log that each version installed in www was removed from databases
-	5. Change version, and observe the delay caused by copying the Bible database
+	8. Change version, and observe the delay caused by copying the Bible database
-	6. Change version to one that has already been started, and observe the quick change.
+	9. Change version to one that has already been started, and observe the quick change.
-	7. Somehow test condition that Version is listed, but not actually available.
+	10. Somehow test condition that Version is listed, but not actually available.
 App should not fail, but just fail to load version.

 App Update
 ----------